 By Digital Desk Staff

-It also emerged on Monday that a number of hospitals in the south of the country have received and administered a disproportionately large number of Covid-19 vaccines, relative to their size.
+In the Republic, it has emerged that a number of hospitals in the south of the country have received and administered a disproportionately large number of Covid-19 vaccines relative to their size.

 Trade union Siptu has warned over “levels of confusion” surrounding priority groups for the rollout of the vaccine amid reports of leftover doses being given to non-healthcare workers.